-Spring is an exciting time to visit Rochester, NY, otherwise known as the Flower City.
+Did you know that Rochester, NY is also known as the Flower City?
+Given our reputation to have thousands of beautiful flower blooms throughout the season, spring is an amazing time to visit ROC!
 Read on for our list of things to do this spring when you visit Rochester.

 Take a Hike